Sebastian Seung: Awards and honors

 He has been a Sloan Research Fellow, a Packard Fellow, and a McKnight Scholar.
 He has also won the Ho-am Prize in Engineering and has been named top 10 non-fiction authors by the WSJ for his book Connectome.
 He is an External Member for the Max Planck Society.

 Teaching

 "He is a popular teacher who traveled the world—Zurich; Seoul, South Korea; Palo Alto, California—delivering lectures on his mathematical theories of how neurons might be wired together to form the engines of thought."

 In the past few years, he's been teaching Princeton's COS 485 Neural Networks, a course taken by both undergraduates and graduate students.

 Personal life

 He currently lives with his wife and 3 daughters.

-He was known to be "so naturally exuberant that he was known for staging ad hoc dance performances with Harvard Square's street musicians."
-He continues to enjoy playing soccer in the fields of Princeton.
-And he enjoys eating mixed nuts from Costco.